VPAC/superlinux/supercomputingwithlinux.md

 `x=5; until [ $x -le 0 ]; do echo "Until-do count down $x"; x=$(($x-1)); done`
 `x=1; until [ $x = 6 ]; do echo "Until-do count up $x"; x=$(( $x+1)); done`

+A loop can be used to read in using lines from a file, making use of the `read` built-in command.
+The following example is used to read from a redirected file which is a list of users which calls a setquota script.

+`while read line; do sleep 5; ./setquota.sh $line; done < quotalist.txt`

 A loop can be combined with other commands.
 For example, when searching for lines that contain a particular sequence in a file (e.g., from `grep`), reading those lines for processing can be accomplished with the something like the following:

 ```